-What happened to me, you ask.
-I went to my dentist.
-I had a billing problem from my last visit, so I brought it to the attention of the billing department.
+Here's what happened: At my dentist, I had a billing problem from my last visit, so I brought it to the attention of the billing department.
 Then something happened that made me want revenge.
 When I pointed out the problem, the staff person wouldn’t listen to me.
 I calmly told her what had been explained to me by the office, but it didn’t matter.
 My statements were falling on deaf ears.
 She couldn’t even look at me while I spoke to her.
 Instead she said, “I’m off the clock.”
 If you’re off the clock and trying to leave for the day, then don’t offer to help a patient!
 Ask someone else to step in.
 I get it.
 She wanted to go home.
-Trust me, by the time this gal was done with me, I wanted her to go home as well.
+Trust me, by the time she was done with me, I wanted her to go home as well.
 Permanently!

 But I just couldn’t take her rudeness.
 I literally stood there in shock.
 How does one adult treat another adult like a child?
 She talked as if I was 10 years old and didn’t know anything.
 Then her boss joined us.
 I thought, great, now we can get to the bottom of this.
 But the staff person started talking to her boss and acting like I wasn’t even there, and her boss never said anything.